Freeman Dyson: Dyson tree

 Dyson also proposed the creation of a Dyson tree, a genetically engineered plant capable of growing inside a comet.
 He suggested that comets could be engineered to contain hollow spaces filled with a breathable atmosphere, thus providing self-sustaining habitats for humanity in the outer Solar System.

 Space colonies

 Dyson was interested in space travel since he was a child, reading such science fiction classics as Olaf Stapledon's Star Maker.
 As a young man, he worked for General Atomics on the nuclear-powered Orion spacecraft.
-He hoped Project Orion would put men on Mars by 1965, Saturn by 1970.
-For a quarter-century Dyson was unhappy about how the government conducts space travel:
+He hoped Project Orion would put men on Mars by 1965, and Saturn by 1970.
+For a quarter-century, Dyson was unhappy about how the government conducted space travel:

 Dyson still hoped for cheap space travel, but was resigned to waiting for private entrepreneurs to develop something new and inexpensive.

 Space exploration

 Dyson's eternal intelligence

 Dyson proposed that an immortal group of intelligent beings could escape the prospect of heat death by extending time to infinity while expending only a finite amount of energy.
 This is also known as the Dyson scenario.